-Therefore, the activity of content publishing to Europeana and as Open Data is very simple for the institutions since the content can be automatically ingested in several different manners, processed and automatically adapted for format, metadata and IPR, to arrive to be published as full content information on ECLAP service portal, while a subset of the metadata are provided to Europeana according to the EDM, Europeana Data Model [Europeana EDM].
+Therefore, the activity of content publishing to Europeana and as Open Data is very simple for the institutions since the content can be automatically ingested in several different manners, processed and automatically adapted for format, metadata and IPR, to arrive to be published as full content information on ECLAP service portal, while a subset of the metadata are provided to Europeana according to the EDM, Europeana Data Model [11].
 The enriched metadata are also made available in different formats (as LOD, OAI-PMH, DC, etc.) for the former institutions (content providers) and for massive diffusion and promotion.
 Thus, the content published on ECLAP is widely indexed on all major engines and can be accessed from any kind of device, from PC, TV and mobiles.
-The ECLAP service also allows to update and review the extended metadata, for example to make corrections, add more details and/or additional languages, create links with other sources, etc., and automatically provides the updates towards Europeana, LOD, ECLAP, mobile, etc. For more details about the ECLAP semantic model see ECLAP deliverable on page support: http://www.eclap.eu/drupal/?q=node/3609
+The ECLAP service also allows to update and review the extended metadata, for example to make corrections, add more details and/or additional languages, create links with other sources, etc., and automatically provides the updates towards Europeana, LOD, ECLAP, mobile, etc.

 The ECLAP content model on WEB also allows the embedding (Copy HTML) of ECLAP content in third parties portals.
 The institutions may exploit ECLAP as streaming service for the audio-visual content by integrating in their lighter servers the provided HTML code of the ECLAP players.
-For details about citation and embedding: http://www.eclap.eu/drupal/?q=node/40876

 Moreover, ECLAP also provides infrastructural connection for direct promotion of content towards a large number of social networks, including: Facebook, LinkedIn, Diggs, Twitter, etc. The above described mechanisms can be exploited for promoting content on Internet and among other institutions.

+Fig. 3.
 ECLAP: institutions' groups and channels, e.g., BrailleMusic and CTFR of Franca and Dario Fo.

-On ECLAP, each content provider may have its own distribution channel/group (including a forum and a blog in addition to the space for their content collections, and the groups can be open, moderated or private) with the possibility of customizing the group user interface according to their logo and colours.
+On ECLAP, each content provider may have its own distribution channel/group (including a forum and a blog in addition to the space for their content collections, and the groups can be open, moderated or private) with the possibility of customizing the group user interface according to their logo and colours (see Figure 3).
 This multitenant modality permits at the institutions to see ECLAP as a non-intrusive service, to reinforce their brand and at the same time to exploit and experiment a number of innovative ECLAP tools, to accelerate the promotion exploiting ECLAP social media, LOD and Europeana channels, and ready to access new users for their content.
 Moreover, the ECLAP solutions is also very interesting for their users, that may get in contact with other colleagues, and may get a wider set of content in response to their search and queries, and may establish connections among different content belonging to different collections and to Europeana.